Help for Canine Incontinence

 Using diapers on your incontinent Weimaraner will help keep the urine confined.
 The most economical way to do this is to use diapers that can be used over and over again.
 They are machine washable.

-Diapers for dogs come in male and female types.
+When you purchase diapers for dogs, you need to choose male or female types.
 You have to buy the right kind or they won’t fit right and cover the important parts.

 Pet Magasin Luxury reusable dog diapers are my choice for reusable female dog diapers.
 Here’s what I like about them: